-For example, Campaign Monitor recently announced that it joined forces with Conversio.
-They also announced that they worked side by side to create an all-new product: CM Commerce.
-Excited to share the big news, officials took to the brand’s blog to announce the purchase of Conversio and the new CM Commerce platform.
+For example, Campaign Monitor recently announced that they worked side by side with a company to create an all-new product: CM Commerce.
+Excited to share the big news, officials took to the brand’s blog to announce the purchase of the new company and the new CM Commerce platform.

 From there, not only was an official press release sent out, but multiple other blogs and other media outlets began sharing the big news.

 As the news continues to spread, your brand awareness potential starts to skyrocket.
 Again, the more sources that report on your content, the more backlinks are created.

 Creates a shared platform for sharing ideas

 Now, we mentioned that both public relations and content marketing share several different goals.
 The primary shared goal between the two is the creation and distribution of content, so it’d make sense that, by working together, public relations and content marketing could create a platform for sharing ideas.

 For instance, when it comes to creating new, shareable content, your public relations and content marketing teams could get together and create an idea board or editorial calendar of sorts.
 This would be a place where the two groups could brainstorm content ideas and see where they’d be best suited to go: